flochaz/the-price/README.md

 Reading advice: [Getting started guide for the Alexa Skills Kit](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide)

-### API: Examples of utterances to play with the skill:
+#### Examples of utterances to play with the skill:
 ```
-  Alexa, ask How much is a kindle fire HD7
+  Alexa, ask How much is a tesla model 3
+  Alexa, ask How much cost the latest mac book pro
-  Alexa, ask How much is a travel to space
+  Alexa, ask How much worth the kobe bryant's newport beach house
 ```

-### Command Line version
+#### Command Line version
 To facilitate testing and interaction, a really simple command line is as well available.
 To install it you can simply:
 ```